South Fork Fishing and Hunting Club: Johnstown Flood

 Individual members of the club did contribute substantially to the relief efforts.
 Along with about half of the club members, Henry Clay Frick donated thousands of dollars to the relief effort in Johnstown.
 After the flood, Andrew Carnegie, one of the club's better-known members, built the town a new library.
-In modern times, this former library is owned by the Johnstown Area Heritage Association, and houses the Flood Museum.
+In modern times, this former library is owned by the Johnstown Area Heritage Association.
+It houses the Flood Museum.

 Aftermath

 On February 5, 1904, the Cambria Freeman reported, under the headline "Will Pass Out of History":

+Legacy of the Flood

+Survivors and descendants have worked to create what is known as the Johnstown Flood National Memorial to commemorate events of the flood.
+It is a park along the river.

 South Fork Fishing and Hunting Club Historic District

 The Johnstown Flood National Memorial sought stewardship of the club property to "significantly increase the park's capability to interpret the important events surrounding the Johnstown Flood and the individuals associated with it."
-The South Fork Fishing and Hunting Club Historic District was designated a national historic district listed on the National Register of Historic Places, in 1986.
-The district includes eight contributing buildings remaining from the club.
-The district includes the club house and six cottages.
+The South Fork Fishing and Hunting Club Historic District was designated in 1986 as what is now termed a National Historic Landmark District and listed on the National Register of Historic Places.

+The district includes eight contributing buildings remaining from the club, including the club house and six cottages.
 They are representative of popular late-19th century architectural styles, including Stick/Eastlake, Gothic Revival, and Queen Anne.